Crown Yachts Miami

 Quick Answer

-DO: arrive early, bring sunscreen, BYOB in cans or plastic, communicate preferences to the crew, book add-ons in advance.
-DON'T: bring glass bottles, add guests beyond the booked headcount, arrive late, or wear stilettos on deck.
-The crew handles everything else.
+DO: arrive early, apply sunscreen, BYOB in cans or plastic, communicate surprises and preferences to the crew before departure, book add-ons at booking.
+DON'T: bring glass bottles on deck, add guests beyond the booked count, arrive late, or wear heels.
+Share these rules with the group before the charter day — not on the boat.

 Book your bachelorette yacht party Miami with Crown Yachts Miami.